Join me in giving.

 Tikkun olam is a Hebrew phrase that (roughly) means “to heal the world.”
 Here’s the origin story I heard: In the beginning, God wanted to create a just world, one filled with goodness and loving-kindness.
 God created a vessel and poured God’s light into it; however, the vessel was too small and it cracked, with the shards leaking into all corners of the world.
 Each act of human generosity uncovers a piece, and all the pieces together will rebuild the world.

-I love this story for a couple reasons.
+I love this story for a couple of reasons.
 I like puzzles.
-And, as a person who values compassion and collaboration, I love that we all have to work together. i love the idea that God needs our help, and I love that each act of goodness — no matter how small — adds together to create the world as it is supposed to be.
+And, as a person who values compassion and collaboration, I love that we all have to work together.
+I love the idea that God needs our help, and I love that each act of goodness — no matter how small — adds together to create the world as it is supposed to be.

 The three causes that I support the most right now are personal.
 Both of my parents passed away within 18 months of each other.
 Of course, I’m devastated.
 I’m also committed to using my grief to help others.
 Our work and our dollars send students to college, help find a cure, and support people when they need it the most.
 Please join me in giving.